Annual report from Dean Runyan Associates details continued economic impact resulting from growing tourism industry.

 With 4,950 people employed by the tourism industry in Seattle Southside and $33.3 million generated in local tax receipts, this report shows how the travel industry is a key contributor to the economic well-being of the region.
 As the fourth-largest industry in Washington State, tourism supports small businesses, strengthens local economies, creates jobs and brings in additional tax revenues.

-The full Dean Runyan Travel Impacts report is available here.
+Read the full Dean Runyan 2015 Travel Impacts Report is available.
 Highlights from the report:

 · Travel spending in Seattle Southside increased by 6.8 percent from 2014 to 2015 (preliminary).